MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 ## More information

-To learn more about Azure Cognitive Search, see the [Azure Cognitive Search documentation](https://docs.microsoft.com/azure/search/search-what-is-azure-search).
+To learn more about Azure AI Search, see the [Azure AI Search documentation](https://docs.microsoft.com/azure/search/search-what-is-azure-search).